Chudawatchari/Chudawatchari/README.md

 Hi 👋 My name is Chudawatchari Preedasakulcharoen

-🧪 QA Testing 📊 Data Analytics, Data engineer 💻 SQL / Python 📋 Project Management
+🧪 QA Testing 📊 Data Analytics, Data engineer 💻 SQL / Python / Swift 📋 IT Project Management

 Recent graduate from the Computer innovation for communication, Srinakharinwirot University with experience in software testing, data analysis, and project coordination.